dtuite/backbone-presentation-part-2/readme.markdown

 **What we want to cover this month**

  * Sync, View Events, Validations, Routers
  * Show the finished Todo app
-  * Quickly run through Todo.js with a foray into the localstorage file
+ * Quickly run through (the stripped) Todo.js with a foray into the localstorage file

 **View Events**

+ - Add the createOnEnter event to the app view
+ - Add the removal event to the todoView
+ - Remember to bind to the events
+ - Add the toggle event to the todoView

+**Validations**

+ - Add validation to the todo model along with a method to handle it

+**Routing**

+ - Create a router for the app
+ - Create a second route which takes a param

+**Finish**